 How to future-proof your accounting firm

-The accounting industry is changing fast but not all firms are keeping up.
-What can you do if your firm isn’t making the most of new technology?
+The accounting industry is changing fast.
 In this guide we’ll look at how you can future-proof your accounting firm.

 The path to change

 Firms of all sizes are being affected by changing technology.
 Accountants can accomplish basic tasks quickly and easily using new internet-based tools.
 Unfortunately, this means a decrease in revenue for firms that bill by the hour.
 However, these tools also mean that firms can offer new services to clients and generate more revenue.

 This change presents both opportunity and risk.
 Firms that fail to adapt will experience declining revenues from traditional services.
 Those that do adapt will be able to: